10.8.17

 Ox-eye daisies (2014) were transplanted into

 a planter.
-Mother nature did the rest!
+Mother Nature did the rest!

 Oxeye Daisy Barrel in a strawbale rock garden.